Skip to main content

 Olive oil

-Another option on the anti-inflammatory diet menu for its fat content.
+Olive oil is another option on the anti-inflammatory diet menu for its fat content.
 “The phenolic compounds of olive oil are thought to be anti-inflammatory due to their mitigation of the effects of free radicals, which can cause significant inflammation in the body,” Pasquariello said.
 “Olive oil – specifically extra virgin olive oil – also contains unsaturated fatty acids, which in general can contribute to a decrease of inflammatory markers.”

-Pasquariello suggests swapping butter, margarine or salad dressings for olive oil when cooking, baking, or salad-making.
+Pasquariello suggests swapping butter, margarine, or salad dressings for olive oil when cooking, baking, or salad-making.

 3 foods to avoid when trying to reduce inflammation